 IM+ for a flawless management of Instagram accounts

 An all-in-one messenger for Mac, IM+ gives you the flexibility of choice in terms of how many messenger accounts you can handle from one spot.
-It also covers the DM feature that Instagram’s native app doesn’t have.
-Basically, it’s an aggregator of messengers that supports popular platforms you use — from Slack to Facebook Messenger to Telegram, and sits in your Dock for easy access to all communications.
+It also covers the DM feature of Instagram, along with other messengers of your choice.
+Basically, it’s an aggregator of messengers that supports popular platforms, from Slack to Facebook Messenger to Telegram, and sits in your Dock for easy access to all communications.

 The key pain IM+ is solving relates to the number of accounts you can manage.
 The app simplifies your life if you need to toggle between business and personal accounts on Instagram.
 Plus, sometimes we all get into a messaging loop — switching between Telegram, Facebook Messenger, and Instagram.
 IM+ puts it all into a sidebar, so you don’t have to dig around.